Home Care Instructions

 - You may continue your regular dental hygiene program.

-- Warm saltwater rinses may speed healing and help resolve any discomfort, but do not put heat or warm compresses on the outside of your face.
+- Warm saltwater rinses may speed healing and help resolve any discomfort, but do not put hot or cold compresses on the outside of your face.

 - Discomfort may be alleviated by taking ibuprofen (Advil, Motrin), aspirin, or acetaminophen (Tylenol) as directed, provided you have no allergies to these medications.